 - Joint problems: Hip dysplasia and Legg-Calve Perthes Disease

 - Eye conditions: Cataracts, Corneal Dystrophy, and Eye Ulcerations

-All cross breed dogs are susceptible to picking up hereditary diseases from their parents, in the case of the Cavapoo, King Charles Spaniel, and the Poodle.
+All cross-breed dogs are susceptible to picking up hereditary diseases from their parents, like the Cavapoo, King Charles Spaniel, and the Poodle.
 Still, there’s also the chance of those risks of inherited diseases being mitigated by cross-breeding.
-It can be challenging to predict if a puppy will be free of any disease later in life.
+Predicting if a puppy will be free of any disease later in life can be challenging.

 A Cavapoo does have some hereditary conditions.
 Reducing some diseases’ effects is possible with the best diet, exercise, and regular health checks.
 But there are still some common Cavapoo health problems:

 - Tracheal collapse

 - Hip dysplasia

 Once again, the breeder you choose plays a vital role in this.
 Before you buy any crossbreeds, the breeder must give you a complete rundown on the parents and even grandparents to establish any genetic risks for your puppy exist.